wolfi-dev/os/CONTRIBUTING.md

 ## Write your first Wolfi package

-Wofie is using melange to build packages.
-If you want to learn the details what commands are used when building packages, they are in the [`ci-build.yaml`](.github/workflows/ci-build.yaml) and [Makefile](Makefile).
+Wolfi packages are built using melange.
+If you want to learn how packages are built, you can see all the details in the [`ci-build`](.github/workflows/ci-build.yaml) workflow and in the [Makefile](Makefile).

 Start by creating a YAML file named `<your-package-name>.yaml` in the repo's root directory.
 If you have patches, create a folder with same name and put patches there.